 The Curtis curriculum offers many opportunities for students to use their world-class artistry to engage their communities.

 Today’s musicians must develop the ability to conceive and realize projects rooted in their art and must understand how to engage audiences of all kinds, deeply and fully.

 Social Entrepreneur, the Community Artist Program (CAP), and ArtistYear are components of a new sequential curriculum launched in 2014 to equip students with these essential skills.
 Meanwhile Curtis continues to offer performance opportunities like the Greenfield Residencies and Family Concert Series to bring their art to Philadelphians.

 Curtis’s new one-semester course, Social Entrepreneur, teaches students to create and sustain social value through community-based service opportunities.
 In addition to work on projects conceived by faculty, participants also:

 - attend the Careers in Music Speaker Series,

 - can apply for small grants to continue their projects after their coursework concludes.

-Curtis Community Engagement Program
+Community Artist Program (CAP)

-Mary Javian, director of community engagement and career development services, (215) 717-3149
+Mary Javian, director of professional development and community engagement, (215) 717-3149